petterek/blitzDb/README.md

 An easy way to do mapping between db and code.

+## TODO:
+- [ ] Support for ASYNC the base interface IDBCommand does not support Async methods.
+Need to use SQLClient directly.
+Should we do this?
+- [ ]

 Name of fields / properties must match the name of coloums returned from the SQL query.

 ## Basic usage: